Southampton-RSG/2015-12-15-Southampton/novice/python-unit-testing/motivation.md

 ## Challenge

+1. Write some unit tests for the 	`fahr_to_kelvin` function in `temp_conversion.py`, which you can find in `python-unit-testing/code/temp_conversion.py`.
+Place your unit tests in a new file  called `test_climate_analysis.py` in the `python-unit-testing/code` directory, and use `nose` to run the tests.
+Try and think  about tests that could **break** your code - what are its limits?

+2. Once you've completed your tests, add them to version control along with your climate code.

+## Challenge

 Write a function called **addnumbers** in **addnumbers.py** that passes the unit tests in **test_addnumbers.py**.

 All addnumbers should do is add together all the numbers in a list and return the result.